crane-cloud/documentation/cranecloud/docs/applications/appContainerization.md

 **Container images become containers at runtime.**

 If you have your application already containerized jump to the next section.
 If you have no need help containerizing you could use this resource <https://docs.docker.com/develop> or you can reach out and the team could avail you access to an autocontainerization tool.

+Crane Cloud currently offers an automated containerization services called "MIRA" within the platform, to support application deployment.
+We discuss how to use MIRA for application deployment later in the application deployment options section.